Black Maps and Motel Rooms: Critical reviews

 "Black Maps and Motel Rooms" received very positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 84% approval rating for the episode, based on 25 reviews, with an average rating of 7.95/10.
+The review aggregator website Rotten Tomatoes reported an 84% approval rating for the episode, based on 25 reviews, with an average rating of 7.95/10.
 The site's consensus states: "Tense and tightly paced, 'Black Maps and Motel Rooms' finds the disparate -- and often vague -- strands of True Detective coming into sharper focus."

 Matt Fowler of IGN gave the episode a "great" 8.5 out of 10 and wrote in his verdict, "True Detective put the screws to our heroes this week, placing them, for the first time in this season, in the crosshairs of the various villains pulling the strings behind the scenes.
 Sure, they'd all stumbled before.
 But that was either due to their own personal demons or the half-season street shootout that was designed to cause chaos/upend their careers.
 Here, they were lost and scared.
 Scrambling to figure out their next move.
 And down came Paul, whose own dark private security past came back to find him."

 Erik Adams of The A.V.
 Club gave the episode an "A−" grade and wrote, "True Detective season two wants you to be watching the whole chessboard at all times, but it's playing chess by mail — you have to wait at least seven days to find out what meaning (if any) the previous move had, and the entire game lasts two months.
 Unfortunately, it's only in the last two weeks that the show has delivered anything that makes the next move worth anticipating.
 With Ani and Ray on the lam, Paul potentially out of the picture, and Frank watching his world burn, 'Black Maps And Motel Rooms' sets up one explosive checkmate."

 Alan Sepinwall of HitFix wrote, "For a while, I've just been waiting for the story to end so we can move onto the next season in the hopes that the show can rebound.
 This episode doesn't retroactively fix the myriad issues with the earlier episodes, but it at least has me curious to see the conclusion of the story for its own sake, and not simply as an excuse to be done with it."
 Gwilym Mumford of The Guardian wrote, "The jittery momentum builds as the series’s climax comes into view, and at last we actually care about the fates of our true detectives."
 Ben Travers of IndieWire gave the episode a "B+" grade and wrote, "There's plenty of ground to cover in Episode 8.
 Hopefully it will be done with a similar sense of urgency."